And we'll get to our callers standing by in just a moment here on our hybrid Open Line Friday.

 There's so much to do, so much to see there.

-It is uh a pleasure and a privilege to be here with you along with uh Mike Maymoon, a mere shadow of his former self, our broadcast engineer, losing weight.
+And as a fellow student, elevated just for the day, once again, to being a TA, a teaching assistant, it is a pleasure and a privilege to be here with you, along with Mike Maimone, a mere shadow of his former self, our broadcast engineer, losing weight.

-It must be contagious from Rush, because apparently Russia's lost a lot of weight.
+It must be contagious from Rush, because apparently Rush has lost a lot of weight.

-Cookie Gleason, a producer with the soundbites exclusively for Russia.
+Cookie Gleason, the producer with the soundbites exclusively for Russia.

-Now, the whole team here is a great team uh to bring you that excellence in broadcasting.
+The whole team here is a great team to bring you that excellence in broadcasting.

-It's uh it's nice to be here with you as well, uh, along with my uh my daily duty uh at uh Russia's home in Detroit, WJR, the Great Voice of the Great Lakes.
+It's nice to be here with you as well, along with my daily duty at Russia's home in Detroit, WJR, the great voice of the Great Lakes.

-Uh meanwhile, we're taking your calls at 1800-282-2882, and uh the caller's standing by, we are going to get to you just as quickly as we can, while we also take care of a little business uh with uh a gentleman that I find very interesting and is uh he's not uh he's not coming down on one side or another uh necessarily on global warming.
+And the callers standing by, we are going to get to you just as quickly as we can while we also take care of a little business with a gentleman that I find very interesting.

 You're a global warming denier.